Azure/aks-rdma-infiniband/website/docs/getting-started/02-prerequisites.md

 ### Requirements

-The AKS cluster requires a dedicated nodepool configured to support InfiniBand networking and RDMA.
+The AKS cluster requires a dedicated nodepool configured to support RDMA over InfiniBand.
 For AI workloads leveraging GPUDirect RDMA, GPU support is also necessary.

 | Requirement          | Recommended Configuration                                                                             | Description                                                                                               |
 | -------------------- | ----------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------- |